R0NC0L4/TurtlebotConveyor/README.md

 ## Setup joints (4 pieces)

-First of all, screw the FR12-H101K to the Omni_Cover with four screws (PH_T 2.6x12 mm K).
+Fix the FR12-H101K and the Omni_Cover by tightening four screws (PH_T 2.6x12 mm K).

 <img title="" src="img\omni_h.png" alt="omni_h.png" width="443" data-align="center">

-Then connect the Dynamixel to the FR12-H101K using three screws contained in the servo package.
+Fasten the Dynamixel onto the FR12-H101K using three screws contained in the servo package.

 <img title="" src="img/servo_h.png" alt="servo_h.png" data-align="center" width="438">

 ## Setup wheels (4 pieces)

 Mount the tire on the rim.
-Then screw the wheel to the dynamixel with four screws found in the motor box.
+Then fix the wheel to the dynamixel using four screws contained in the motor box.

 Remove the black screws, as shown in the picture.

 <img title="" src="img/black_screw.png" alt="black_screw.png" data-align="center" width="477">

-Put two screw nuts in the same point (they are in the Dynamixel box).
+Put two screw nuts in the same place (they are in the Dynamixel box).

 <img title="" src="img/screw_nut.png" alt="screw_nut.png" data-align="center" width="510">

 ## Connect the joints to the wheels

-Insert the wheel motor inside the Omni_Cover and fix using two PH_T 2.5x20mm screws.
-Finally, insert the black screws we had removed earlier in the holes indicated by the red arrow.
+Slide the wheel motor inside the Omni_Cover and fix using two PH_T 2.5x20mm screws.
+Finally, tighten the black screws we had removed earlier in the holes indicated by the red arrow.

 <img title="" src="img/conn.png" alt="conn.png" width="410" data-align="center">

 The final result is the following.

 <img title="" src="img/final1.png" alt="final1.png" width="312" data-align="center">

 # Useful Links